 and the Threatened Species Conservation Act 1995

-For more information regarding licences, email the Wildlife Licensing and Management Unit of DECC or phone (02) 9585 6540.
+For more information regarding licences, email the Wildlife Licensing and Management Unit of OEH or phone (02) 9585 6540.

 Also, be aware of the requirements relating to animal care and ethics when conducting wildlife surveys.
 The handling and capture of animals is regulated by the NSW Animal Research Act 1985 and the NSW Animal Research Regulation 1995, which are administered by NSW Department of Primary Industries.
 The Act requires that every person undertaking animal research must hold an Animal Research Authority.
 Under the Act, animal research includes the use of animals in field surveys.